wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 ##### 72 Law governing contracts contained in a bill

-*   Where a bill drawn in one country is negotiated, accepted, or payable in another, the rights, duties, and liabilities of the parties thereto are determined as follows:
+*   Where a bill drawn in 1 country is negotiated, accepted, or payable in another, the rights, duties, and liabilities of the parties thereto are determined as follows:

-    *   (a) The validity of a bill as regards requisites in form is determined by the law of the place of issue, and the validity as regards requisites in form of the supervening contracts, such as acceptance, or indorsement, or acceptance supra protest, is in each case determined by the law of the place where the contract was made:
+    *   (a) the validity of a bill as regards requisites in form is determined by the law of the place of issue, and the validity as regards requisites in form of the supervening contracts, such as acceptance, or indorsement, or acceptance supra protest, is in each case determined by the law of the place where the contract was made:

-        Provided that---
+        provided that---

-        *   (i) Where a bill is issued out of New Zealand it is not invalid by reason only that it is not stamped in accordance with the law of the place of issue:
+        *   (i) where a bill is issued out of New Zealand it is not invalid by reason only that it is not stamped in accordance with the law of the place of issue:

-        *   (ii) Where a bill issued out of New Zealand conforms, as regards requisites in form, to the law of New Zealand, it may, for the purpose of enforcing payment thereof, be treated as valid as between all persons who negotiate, hold, or become parties to it in New Zealand:
+        *   (ii) where a bill issued out of New Zealand conforms, as regards requisites in form, to the law of New Zealand, it may, for the purpose of enforcing payment thereof, be treated as valid as between all persons who negotiate, hold, or become parties to it in New Zealand:

-    *   (b) Subject to the provisions of this Act, the interpretation of the drawing, indorsement, acceptance, or acceptance _supra_ protest of a bill is determined by the law of the place where such contract was made:
+    *   (b) subject to the provisions of this Act, the interpretation of the drawing, indorsement, acceptance, or acceptance _supra_ protest of a bill is determined by the law of the place where such contract was made:

-        Provided that where an inland bill is indorsed in a foreign country the indorsement shall, as regards the payer, be interpreted according to the law of New Zealand:
+        provided that where an inland bill is indorsed in a foreign country the indorsement shall, as regards the payer, be interpreted according to the law of New Zealand:

-    *   (c) The duties of the holder with respect to presentment for acceptance or payment and the necessity for or sufficiency of a protest or notice of dishonour, or otherwise, are determined by the law of the place where the act is done or the bill is dishonoured:
+    *   (c) the duties of the holder with respect to presentment for acceptance or payment and the necessity for or sufficiency of a protest or notice of dishonour, or otherwise, are determined by the law of the place where the act is done or the bill is dishonoured:

-    *   (d) Where a bill is drawn out of but is payable in New Zealand and the sum payable is not expressed in the currency of New Zealand, the amount shall, in the absence of some express stipulation, be calculated according to the rate of exchange for sight drafts at the place of payment on the day the bill is payable:
+    *   (d) where a bill is drawn out of but is payable in New Zealand and the sum payable is not expressed in the currency of New Zealand, the amount shall, in the absence of some express stipulation, be calculated according to the rate of exchange for sight drafts at the place of payment on the day the bill is payable:

-    *   (e) Where a bill is drawn in one country and is payable in another, the due date thereof is determined according to the law of the place where it is payable.
+    *   (e) where a bill is drawn in 1 country and is payable in another, the due date thereof is determined according to the law of the place where it is payable.

     Compare: 1883 No 8 s 72

 ## Part 2
 Cheques on a bank

-##### 73 _Cheque_ defined
+##### 73 Cheque defined

-*   (1) A cheque is a bill of exchange drawn on a banker payable on demand.
+*   (1) A _cheque_ is a bill of exchange drawn on a banker payable on demand.

     (2) Except as otherwise provided in this Part of this Act, the provisions of this Act applicable to a bill of exchange payable on demand apply to a cheque.